 What else should you know?

 Sure, you can use the built-in mic on your computer or the one that came with your favorite pair of headphones, and don’t get me wrong that can be a style all on its own.
 There’s no right way to be creative.
-But if you want to get some crispy clean audio, then a decent USB audio interface is the way to go.
+But if you want to get some crispy clean audio and are ready to upgrade from a USB mic (as good as they can be), then a decent USB audio interface is the way to go.
 There are a few things you should know and some questions that need to be answered.
 Let’s start with a fairly basic one: What is a USB interface?

-What is a USB interface?
+What does a USB interface mean?
 How does it work?

 Have you ever wondered how people are able to connect instruments to computers?
 It’s not like laptops have a ¼” connector next to the USB input so you can directly plug in your electric guitar.
 The way this is accomplished is via an audio interface, which is a separate machine that converts analog signals made by microphones and other instruments into digital ones that can be recorded into a computer.
 Audio interfaces act like a middleman that can maintain the sound quality of your instrument way better than your computer can, depending on which one you get.

-Usually, they’ll have at least one or two XLR inputs that enable you to plug cables into, and then a single USB cable that you can plug into the USB input on your computer.
+Usually, they’ll have at least one or two XLR inputs so that you can plug your instrument or mic cables into it.
+Then there’s usually also a single USB cable that you can plug into the USB input on your computer.
 It’s worth noting that audio interfaces vary in terms of how they connect with your computer (firewire, USB, etc.) but we’re only going to be talking about USB interfaces here because they’re the most common.

 How is an audio interface useful?